-Having taught feminist, gender, and sexuality issues in higher education for a decade now, I have always been invested in issues of sexual abuse, assault, and harassment.
+Having taught feminist, gender, and sexuality issues in higher education for more than a decade now, I have always been invested in issues of sexual abuse, assault, and harassment.
 My research in this area therefore draws on and is strongly motivated by the lived experience of my students, past, present, and future.
-I am particularly interested in how digital forms of sexual violence manifest and how they impact the lives of victim-survivors, bystanders, and support persons.’
+I am particularly interested in how digital forms of sexual violence manifest and how they impact the lives of victim-survivors, bystanders, and support persons.

 Campus Sexual Misconduct in a Digital Age (CASMIDA)